 Accounting principles generally accepted in the United States of America establish general standards of accounting for, and disclosure of, events that occur after the balance sheet date but before financial statements are issued or are available to be issued.
-The Association has evaluated subsequent events through June 10, 2019, which is the date the statements were available to be issued.
-No subsequent events have been identified that are required to be disclosed.
+The Association has evaluated subsequent events through June 5, 2020, which is the date the statements were available to be issued.
+See Note 6 regarding subsequent events.